bio-tools/biotoolsDocs/status_reports.rst

 - Outreach actions (see https://bio.tools/events)

   - At ISMB, ELIXIR-DK will have a booth a give a technology track presentation
-  - The “Tools, Workflows and Workbenches” hackathon (Institut Pasteur, May 18-20) was attended by 42 people.
+  - The “Tools, Workflows and Workbenches” hackathon (Institut Pasteur, May 18-20) was attended by over 40 people.
 See `tinyurl.com/registryhackathon8 <tinyurl.com/registryhackathon8>`_ and the summary (below).

 - Development of the improved tool annotator is being led by Hans-Ioan Ienasescu, based on the `mockup <https://docs.google.com/document/d/1IJLMu_5WSJmFa6ePmL034ju7mPG8GBYMYxLixmiRDMI/edit#>`_